appgardenstudios/hyaline/www/content/docs/explanation/extract-current.md

 For more detail on git extractor options please see the [configuration reference](../reference/config.md).

 # Extracting Documentation
-System documentation is extracted for each defined documentation source in the configuration (TODO link to config).
+System documentation is extracted for each defined documentation source in the [configuration](../reference/config.md).
 Documentation can be extracted using one of three available extractors: `fs`, `git`, and `http`.
 These 3 extractors are explained below.

 ![Extracting Documentation](_img/extract-current-extracting-documentation.svg)